Reddone/case-ql/docs/intro.md

 ## Introduction

 Here we report the basic concepts behind CaseQL.
 For an in depth explanation, please follow the documentation links at the end of each section.
-If you have any question which doesn't find an answer in the documentation, feel free to open an issue or to write an e-mail.
+If you have any question for which you can't find an answer in the documentation, feel free to open an issue or to write an e-mail.

 Before reading the documentation, I suggest you to become familiar with Doobie, by reading the "book of doobie" at